Your AI agent

 Hand control back to you.

 When automation gets stuck, Axion pauses.
 Do the click yourself, press Enter, and it picks up from there.
-Imperfect automation beats no automation.
+Takeover experiences are automatically recorded as Memory.

 Record once, replay forever.